 Reading More and Different Magazines and Newspapers

-Keep reading what you enjoy, but add to that list more formal sources.
+Keep reading what you enjoy, but add more formal sources to that list.
 If you would like to get better at argument, try reading the very short editorials in newspapers like The Wall Street Journal and The Christian Science Monitor.
 Both these papers win awards for writing.
 The British magazine The Economist is well written and contains very short articles on a huge array of global topics.
 In it you will find arguments that you can study.
 Ask your professor for well-written magazines in your field so that you can enhance your writing style.

 Shifting to a More Formal Style